dustinpfister/blog_posts/_posts/nodejs-mkdirp.md

 ## 4 - conclusion

 Ensuring that path is there if it is not is a pretty common task in most projects, if you are not using mkdirp, make sure that you are using some kind of solution for this task.
+Many frameworks bring this kind of functionality, along with much more so be sure that adding this in is not redundant.